Shaddai

 5. Various fruits.
 You'll need both "single seed" fruits (such as dates, olives, plums, cherries, almonds, etc.) and "multi-seed" fruits (such as pomegranates, strawberries, grapes, oranges, apples, figs, etc.).

 6. Two holiday plates that will hold the fruits.
-On one plate arrange the single seed fruits, and on the other plate arrange the multi-seed fruits.
+On one plate arrange the single seed fruits, and on the other plate arrange the multi-seed fruits (note that you can also use a single plate and keep these fruits separate, of course).

 7. A bowl of graham cracker crumbs.